 "Music From Another Dimension" only sold 63,000 copies in its first week (to debut at #5 on the Billboard 200).
 That isn't bad unless expectations are 10 times greater (which, at a minimum, they were).
 To add insult to injury, Rod Stewart's Christmas album, released at the same time, moved 160,000 copies.
 C'mon!

-A bright moment finally appeared when Tyler and Perry received the '13 ASCAP Founders Award during the 30th annual Pop Music Awards at the Loews Hollywood Hotel.
+Another bright moment appeared when Tyler and Perry received the '13 ASCAP Founders Award during the 30th annual Pop Music Awards at the Loews Hollywood Hotel.
 "To be recognized by ASCAP (a performing rights organization) with the Founders Award is a huge achievement," Tyler said in a statement.

 1974 Get Your Wings